MartinMiles/xm-cloud/README.md

  - [XM Cloud Upgrading Your Next.js Environments](https://www.getfishtank.com/insights/xm-cloud-upgrading-your-nextjs-environments) - Discover strategies and best practices for upgrading Next.js environments on XM Cloud for optimal performance.
  - [Custom Hooks for Next.js in Sitecore XM Cloud](https://www.getfishtank.com/insights/custom-hooks-for-nextjs-in-sitecore-xm-cloud) - Learn how to build and implement custom React hooks tailored for Next.js applications on Sitecore XM Cloud.
  - [Using Custom Hooks to Efficiently Handle Forms in Next.js](https://www.getfishtank.com/insights/using-custom-hooks-to-efficiently-handle-forms-in-nextjs) - Step‑by‑step guide on leveraging custom hooks to simplify form handling in Next.js.
+ - [Best Practices for Loading States in Next.js](https://www.getfishtank.com/insights/best-practices-for-loading-states-in-nextjs) - Learn best practices for implementing efficient loading states in Next.js applications to ensure smooth and responsive user experiences.
+ - [Managing Your Environment Variables on Your Sitecore JSS Projects with Next.js](https://www.getfishtank.com/insights/managing-your-environment-variables-on-your-sitecore-jss-projects-with-nextjs) - Guide to securely managing environment variables in Sitecore JSS projects with Next.js for improved configuration control.
+ - [Demystifying the Sitecore Component Factory and Optimizing Your Sitecore Project](https://www.getfishtank.com/insights/demystifying-the-sitecore-component-factory-and-optimizing-your-sitecore-project) - Explore the inner workings of the Sitecore component factory and learn optimization techniques to enhance your Sitecore project.

 ## Pages

  - [Sitecore Rendering Parameters Base Templates and Page Builder Support](https://www.getfishtank.com/insights/sitecore-rendering-parameters-base-templates-and-page-builder-support) - Understanding Sitecore's rendering parameter base templates and their usage for Page Builder.
  - [How to Use Styling and Advance Styling on Sitecore XM Cloud's Page Builder](https://www.getfishtank.com/insights/how-to-use-styling-and-advance-styling-on-sitecore-xm-clouds-page-builder) - Walkthrough of the Styling and Advanced Styling panels in XM Cloud Page Builder, showing editors how to tweak spacing, typography, and other design properties.
+ - [Managing Templates from Within Sitecore XM Cloud Pages](https://www.getfishtank.com/insights/managing-templates-from-within-sitecore-xm-cloud-pages) - Step‑by‑step guide to managing and customizing page templates directly within Sitecore XM Cloud Pages for enhanced control over content presentation.

 ## Personalization